EnviDat/lwf-portal-1.0.0/README.md

-# Biodiversity Ecosystem On Demand and Scheduled Processes Implementation
+# Biodiversity Ecosystem On Demand and Scheduled Processes for Long Term Data management